vokimon/markdown-customblocks/README.md

 - `dict`: it will be merged with the attributes
 - `str`: it will be added as text
 - `etree.Element`: it will be added as child node
-- `customblocks.util.Markdown`: will append parsed markdown (see below)
+- `customblocks.utils.Markdown`: will append parsed markdown (see below)
 - Any `tuple`, `list` or iterable will go for the

 ```python